 c.
 How should they be prepared?
 We have years of experience, but value your input based on either your own work or publications citing related studies.
 If we have done similar projects for you in the past, please provide sample or image numbers or a date when the work was done.
 NOTE: samples containing any bacteria, fungi, viruses, or biologics must be appropriately fixed.
 Check with us in advance to be sure your protocol is suitable.
 We can provide advice as well as fixative and containers if needed.

 d.
 What type of analysis do you need?
 Scanning (regular or field-emission) or transmission (regular or high-resolution) electron microscopy, EDS (energy-dispersive spectroscopy for elemental analysis), microCT.
 If you’re not sure, we can help you decide.
 What are you expecting to see (e.g., 50-nm spherical particles, fungal hyphae within cells, cracks/porosity)?
 Images from published work, your own or that of others, are helpful.
-If you need specific magnifications or image types, please specify (e.g., 500X and 2000X secondary and backscatter; DICOM stack).
+If you need specific magnifications or image types, please specify (e.g., 500X and 2000X secondary and backscatter SEM images; DICOM stack from microCT scan), even if you have done similar work in the past.

 3. Funding.
-Secure current, accurate, complete funding information for payment purposes from your departmental accounts technician (in consultation with your advisor, for students); some departments also require an internal PO number.
-A form can be emailed to you or is available on the EM website (https://www.ndsu.edu/em_lab/services/).
-Billing information is expected by the time of sample submission.
+Billing information is expected with every sample set, by the time of sample submission.
+Secure current, accurate, complete funding information for payment purposes from your departmental accounts technician (in consultation with your advisor, for students).
+Some departments also require an internal PO number.
+A form can be emailed to you and also is available on the EM website (https://www.ndsu.edu/em_lab/services/).
+Billing information must be resubmitted each month.
 You can email it (taking a picture of the form with your phone is fine) or deliver it with your samples.

 4. Delivery.
 Drop off your samples in the lobby of the Northern Crop Science Laboratory, 1307 N. 18 Street, between 8:00 am and 4:30 p.m. when the outside door on the left is unlocked.
 The lab is closed for University holidays.
 Samples go on the table at the right side of the lobby, beneath the wall phone.
 The nearby heater fan moves a lot of air, so use the large rock inscribed “NDSU Electron Microscopy” to weigh down your samples/form.
 Be sure samples are clearly labeled and properly contained.
 If you have not already submitted the billing form, please deliver it with your samples.